Do Cold Showers Have Health Benefits?

 You may think you would never willingly take a cold shower, but hold on—before you completely rule them out, there may be some health benefits to cold showers.
 However, they shouldn’t be painfully, uncomfortably cold either.

-“Cold can increase stimulation to the vagus nerve [which sends signals between the brain and internal organs], causing one to feel faint, nauseous, out of breath and rapid heartbeat,” cautions Bianca Beldini, a physical therapist and owner of Sundala Wellness in South Nyack, New York.
+“Cold can increase stimulation to the vagus nerve [which sends signals between the brain and internal organs], causing one to feel faint, nauseous, out of breath,” cautions Bianca Beldini, a physical therapist and owner of Sundala Wellness in South Nyack, New York.

 It’s wise to start out with warm water and then drop the temperature little by little to allow your body time to properly acclimate.
 In other words, avoid switching the faucet all the way from hot to ice cold.